 It was then ready for routing.
 To complete the task I had to use 4 router bits, a DIY-ed router table-top and a fence (for the bits without a bearing).
 The last step was to put chamfers on the bottom edges and deepen the recess for the metal grille and the nails.

-Hand sanding was followed by cutting miters.
+Hand sanding was followed by cutting mitres.
 The frame was much larger than my workbench, so I had to do the glue-up on the floor.

 Of course, the frame had to be reinforced with splines.
 I used strips of contrasting timber for that task.
 To avoid any dents in the front side of the frame (coming from the clamps) it was clamped in this orientation:

 … which was the plate hangers at the back.
 I used my plunge router with 2 different bits to complete the task.
-There was also need to use a chisel and sandpaper.
+There was also a need to use a chisel and sandpaper.

 The plates and the screws were installed, and the project was ready for spraying lacquer.
 5 – 6 coats applied within 2 – 3 hours finished the job.

-The grille was fixed to the frame with veneer pins, that was very like an old school glaziery.
+The grille was fixed to the frame with veneer pins, which was very like old-school glaziery.

 Drilling holes in concrete had to be done very accurately.
 There was no room for any error, and I got it done like a pro.
 The dust was hoovered, and the frame was filled out with some girls’ stuff.